Crochet Tips for Beginners to Advance Your Skills

 Be Kind to Yourself – A silly, but very real crochet tip for beginners

-First things first, before we get into any of these technical crochet tips for beginners, I think it’s necessary to remind everyone to be kind to themselves.
+First things first, before we get into any of these technical crochet tips for beginners, it’s necessary to remind you to be kind to yourself.

-No one who has decided to learn a new skill has been “good” at it right away.
+No one who has decided to learn a new skill has been “good” at it immediately.
 In fact, when I learned, you probably could have heard me ranting about the learning process and chucking a badly crocheted rectangle out the window (it looked more like a Dorito chip, honestly).

 You’re a beginner, after all!
 It’s your first time trying something.
 No one is good at something on their first go.
 You have to learn to crawl before you can walk and walk before you can run.
 All people who are great at something started at the beginning.